-This is an unsigned ancient sword (koken) from the Yamato province, attributed to the Senjuin school, dating from the late Heian to early Kamakura period.
+This is an unsigned Yamato Koken (ancient sword) attributed to the Senjuin school, dating from the late Heian to early Kamakura period.
 It comes with a vermilion lacquer saya aikuchi tanto koshirae.
-The description notes the historical significance of swords in Buddhism and for samurai like Uesugi Kenshin.
+The description highlights the spiritual significance of swords in Buddhism and for historical figures like Uesugi Kenshin.

 Yamato-den · Yamato